apache/flink/docs/dev/table/catalog.md

 ## GenericInMemoryCatalog

-All meta-objects in this catalog are stored in memory, and be will lost once the session shuts down.
+The default catalog; all meta-objects in this catalog are stored in memory, and be will be lost once the session shuts down.

 Its config entry value in SQL CLI yaml file is "generic_in_memory".

 ## HiveCatalog

-`HiveCatalog` can read and write both Flink and Hive meta-objects by using Hive Metastore as a persistent storage.
+Flink's `HiveCatalog` can read and write both Flink and Hive meta-objects using Hive Metastore as persistent storage.

 Its config entry value in SQL CLI yaml file is "hive".

 ### Persist Flink meta-objects

-Previously, Flink meta-objects are only stored in memory and are per session based.
+Historically, Flink meta-objects are only stored in memory and are per session based.
 That means users have to recreate all the meta-objects every time they start a new session.

-To solve this user pain point, users can choose the option to use `HiveCatalog` to persist all of users' Flink streaming and batch meta-objects by using Hive Metastore as a pure storage.
-Because Hive Metastore is only used for storage in this case, Hive itself may not understand Flink's meta-objects stored in the metastore.
+To maintain meta-objects across sessions, users can choose to use `HiveCatalog` to persist all of users' Flink streaming (unbounded-stream) and batch (bounded-stream) meta-objects.
+Because Hive Metastore is only used for storage, Hive itself may not understand Flink's meta-objects stored in the metastore.

 ### Integrate Flink with Hive metadata

 The ultimate goal for integrating Flink with Hive metadata is that:

-1. existing meta-objects, like tables, views, and functions, created by Hive or other Hive-compatible applications can be used by Flink
+1. Existing meta-objects, like tables, views, and functions, created by Hive or other Hive-compatible applications can be used by Flink

-2. meta-objects created by `HiveCatalog` can be written back to Hive metastore such that Hive and other Hive-compatibile applications can consume.
+2. Meta-objects created by `HiveCatalog` can be written back to Hive metastore such that Hive and other Hive-compatible applications can consume.

 ## User-configured Catalog

-Catalogs are pluggable, and users can use their own, customized catalog implementations.
+Catalogs are pluggable.
+Users can develop custom catalogs by implementing the `Catalog` interface, which defines a set of APIs for reading and writing catalog meta-objects such as database, tables, partitions, views, and functions.

 HiveCatalog